 Most charging is done at home and at work (places where you’d plug in your block heater.)
 You can use the level 1 unit included with most vehicles or for faster charging a level 2 unit can be purchased from your dealer or online.
 Let them know SaskEV referred you and the group might see a benefit to fund our initiatives.
 For portable chargers we suggest the NEMA 14-50 plug for better compatibility at campgrounds in Saskatchewan.

 Charging is also available at many dealerships, some hotels and a few retailers.
-These public chargers can be found with the following tools, most offer a web site and a smartphone app.
+These public chargers can be found with the following tools, most offer a web site and smartphone app.

 PlugShare is arguably the most valuable tool for finding chargers.
 Featuring crowd sourced data but also integration with some networks, it offers in-app communication, filtering and status.

 ChargeHub is similar to PlugShare, a helpful tool for finding public chargers and route planning.